openamiguel/equitysim/README.md

 - the NASDAQ 100 stock index
 - the top 100 most-traded ETFs
 - the top 25 most-traded mutual funds
-These data are readily transformed using technical indicators and processed into features for machine learning.
+- numerous forex tickers, converting from US dollar to another currency These data are readily transformed using technical indicators and processed into features for machine learning.

 This code also downloads and analyzes data from the [United States SEC's Financial Statements datasets](https://www.sec.gov/dera/data/financial-statement-data-sets.html), which supplies additional feature data from a fundamental analysis standpoint.

 ## AlphaVantage data download/update
 - **download.py**
-  - `load_single` downloads and processes a single symbol from AlphaVantage API into a file
+  - class `CDownloader` downloads and processes symbols from AlphaVantage API into local drive
+    - `load_single` handles one symbol
+    - `load_separate` handles many symbols at once
-  - `load_single_drive` downloads and processes a single symbol from local drive into a variable
+  - class `CLoader` downloads and processes symbols from local drive into variables
+    - `load_single_drive` handles one symbol
-  - `load_separate` downloads and processes many symbols from AlphaVantage API into many files
+    - `load_combined_drive` handles many symbols at once
-  - `load_combined_drive` downloads and processes many symbols from local drive into one variable
+  - class `CMacroDownloader` downloads and processes data from varying macro data sources
+    - `yield_curve_year` gets yield curve data for one year (source: data.treasury.gov)
+    - `yield_curve_multi` gets yield curve data for many years
   - command prompt options:
     - `-tickerUniverse`: collection of tickers to download (can also be a CSV of ticker symbols)
     - `-folderPath`: location of folder to store file